aatxe/oxide/README.md

 # Oxide

-The name is tentative, but the goal of building a Featherweight Rust is not.
+Distilling the Essence of Rust.

 ## Background